-The Directors have prepared Group forecasts and projections, which show that the Group has a reasonable expectation of maintaining sufficient working capital to enable the Group to meet its liabilities as they fall due for the foreseeable future, being a year of not less than 12 months from the date of approval of this report.
-At 31 December 2023, the Group had cash balances of \$488,097 (FY2022: \$236,120) and Receivables of \$162,719.
-Furthermore, during the reporting year the Group signed a financing commitment of up to EUR 3 million as disclosed on the company's corporate website, with the goal of strengthening its balance sheet and supporting corporate growth initiatives and expansion of Rapid Nutrition globally.
+The Directors have prepared Group forecasts and projections, which show that the Group has a reasonable expectation of maintaining sufficient working capital to enable the Group to meet its liabilities as they fall due for the foreseeable future, being a period of not less than 12 months from the date of approval of this report.
+At 31 December 2024, the Group had cash balances of \$95,809 (FY2023: \$488,097) and Receivables of \$448,691.